Round One of the two-part series featuring No. 14 Towson and unranked Catonsville goes to Towson.

 "We let them play the ball and then we reacted to what they were doing," said Catonsville coach Kathy Schuyler.
 "All year long, we've dictated play.
 Our strength is in playing an aggressive game.
 The idea of the county championship might have made us a little more cautious, and that's not our game."

 On the other hand, visiting Towson moved the ball extremely well, fueled by an aggressive midfield of Mary Grasso, Monica Heddings and Megan Kanski and a speedy line.
 As a result, the Generals piled up a 16-3 edge in shots and a 10-3 margin on penalty corners.

-With 20:40 left in the game, Heddings added the final goal on a long shot that bounced past several Comets and caught Harris (nine saves) out of position.
+With 20:40 left, Heddings added the final goal on a long shot that bounced past several Comets and caught Harris out of position.